Hixie/isd/servers/src/login-server/README.md

 File identifiers:

  * 1: `stars.dat`, the galaxy.
+ * 2: `systems.dart`, the multiple star systems map.

-## Galaxy format
+## Galaxy (file 1)

-The `stars.dat` file consists of little-endian 32 bit integers:
+The file with code 1 consists of little-endian 32 bit integers:

  * Integer 0: the number of star categories, N.
  * Integer 1..N: the number of stars in each category, M0, M1, M2, etc.